 According to the FDA, children will need to receive two shots of the Pfizer vaccine, and these shots should be administered three weeks apart.
 The dosage for children 5 to 11 is one third the dose given to adolescents and adults.

 The companies that produce the three approved vaccines in the United States are studying their vaccines in children 6 months old to 5 years.
-Those trials have not been completed, although Pfizer has reported it may have data by the end of the year, which will then be submitted to the FDA and CDC for review.
+Those trials have not been completed, although Pfizer has reported it may have data soon.

-Breakthrough cases, in which a person who is fully vaccinated becomes infected with COVID-19, do occur, but are relatively rare, according to this article from Scientific American.
+Breakthrough cases, in which a person who is fully vaccinated becomes infected with COVID-19, do occur.
 No vaccine is 100% effective.
 There will always be some people who get sick in spite of getting vaccinated.
 This happens with the flu shot every year; many people who get a flu shot later come down with the flu, but vaccinated people are typically not as sick as unvaccinated.